NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Post Guard of All Trades.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Performance skill, a Lore skill of your choice, and you gain a **bonus language**.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to [[Actions/Interact|Interact]] with Post Guards.
-You gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+You gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*